Is Bleeding During Pregnancy a cause for alarm?

 If this happens to you, don’t be alarmed, especially if you notice it after sexual intercourse.
 But, sometimes vaginal bleeding during pregnancy is an indicator of a serious issue.
 Common problems that may cause light bleeding later in pregnancy include inflammation of or growths on the cervix.

-Heavy bleeding is a more serious sign.
+But heavy bleeding is a more serious sign and should not be ignored.
 Heavy bleeding may be caused by a problem with the placenta.

 Should I Call My Doctor About Vaginal Bleeding During Pregnancy?

 If you’re concerned about vaginal bleeding during pregnancy, even if it is just the first trimester, please do not hesitate to call us.
 We can perform a pelvic exam and ultrasound, and if there is any cause for concern, we can order other diagnostic tests.
 Be prepared for your health care professional to ask you for a complete medical history, including how much bleeding you’ve had, and if you’ve experienced any pain.

 Miscarriages are most likely to occur in the first 13 weeks of pregnancy.
 An estimated 1 out of 5 pregnancies will end in miscarriage.

 Many miscarriages present with severe cramping and vaginal bleeding, with or without clots.
 However, some miscarriages don’t involve any cramping, and sometimes, bleeding occurs on its own without signaling a miscarriage.